NabihUzcategui/nabihuzcategui/README.md

 ### Hello! my name is Nabih 😄

-I am focused on creating mobile applications for Android and IOS and also web applications with Flutter.
-Currently I work full time for a startup in Argentina as frontend developer and Flutter developer.
-In my day to day I use technologies such as: Flutter, Dart, HTML, CSS, JavaScript, ReactJs, GitHub, Slack, MongoDb, Postman, Keycloak, Grafana, Visual studio code among others.
+I am focused on creating mobile applications for Android and IOS.
+Currently I work full time as a flutter developer for a growing startup that operates in several Latin American countries.
+In my day to day I use technologies like: Flutter, Dart, HTML, CSS, JavaScript, ReactJs, GitHub, Slack, MongoDb, Postman, Keycloak, Grafana, Visual studio code among others.

 I hope you enjoy my work